Index A - Z

 The system built into the CivicPlus Government Content Management System (GCMS) that allows the user to edit and build content and use widgets from the front-end of the site and see the changes in real-time.

 A presentation option for menus in the global/main navigation that displays the menu in a large box that may span the width of the site, automatically populates, and contains the subpages for each section.
 Mega menus can also contain widgets, buttons, or other graphic items.

 Tools or components within the CivicPlus Government Content Management System (GCMS) used to organize similar information or provide specific functionality.
 Examples include Calendar, News Flash, Notify Me, Agenda Center, Community Voice, etc.

 A page, or webpage, is visual web content encountered on an interior page of a website that is not module content.
 It may include, among other things, text, images, or videos.

 This widget automatically populates a clickable list of the subpages of the current page into the content area.
 If there are no subpages, sibling pages will be displayed.
 This is also known as a Dynamic Subpage.
 See more on the Pages Widget and other Content Widgets.

-Hyperlinks contained most often within the footer of the site that remains consistent throughout.
+Hyperlinks, contained most often within the footer of the site, that remain consistent throughout.
 These can be customized per site but not per page.
 Common examples include Home, Accessibility, Copyright, Government Website by CivicPlus, Weather, Contact Us, or Site Map.